 We believe that the education of our pupils is a shared partnership between governors, teachers, parents, pupils and members of the wider community.
 Through this shared approach we can develop a happy, trusting and informed relationship that will enable us to provide every pupil with the most successful and rewarding educational experience.
 I hope that the time you spend involved with the school will be a happy one, and that your child will enjoy all of the experiences on offer to them during their years at primary school.
 A detail about the school's admission procedure for Nursery is included in the prospectus, as is Gateshead Council's admission procedure for entry into the Reception Class.
-I always encourage prospective parents to come and visit the school, please feel free to contact the school in order to make an appointment.
+I always encourage prospective parents to come and visit us, so please feel free to contact the school in order to make an appointment.

-Best wishes, Avril E. Armstrong
+Very best wishes, Avril E. Armstrong

 About Emmaville Primary School 2-7

-School Achievements 8
+School Achievements 7

-Staff List 8-10
+Staff List 8-9

-Governing Body List 10-11
+Governing Body List 9-10

-Pupil Premium 11
+Pupil Premium 10

-Aims of the School 11-12
+Aims of the School 11

 The School Day 12-13

 Admissions Policy 13-14

 Attendance and Absences 15

 Medical Care and Accident Procedure 15-16

 Parental Involvement 16

 Friends of Emmaville 17

 Home/School Agreement 17

 Complaints Procedure 17

 Charging and Remissions 17

 School Visits 17-18

 Rules and Discipline 18-19

 Pastoral Care 19

-School Meals 19-20
+School Meals 20

 Uniform 20-21

-Collection of Pupils 21-22
+Collection of Pupils 22

 Mobile Phones 22

-Content and Organisation of the Curriculum and Classes 22-31
+Content and Organisation of the Curriculum and Classes 22-32

+Special Education Needs 31-32

+Homework 32-33

-Extra-Curricular Activities 31
+Extra-Curricular Activities 33-34

-Extended School Services Breakfast Club and After School Club 31-32
+Extended School Services Breakfast Club and After School Club 33-34

-Assessment and Reporting to Parents 33
+Assessment and Reporting to Parents 34-35

-School Results 33-35
+School Results 35-37

-School Term Dates 36
+School Term Dates 37-38

-Complaints 36
+Complaints 38

-Special Advice 37
+Special Advice 39